felldo/JEmoji/README.md

 # Java Emoji (JEmoji)

-JEmoji is an emoji library for Java with a complete list of all emojis from the unicode consortium.
+JEmoji is a lightweight and fast emoji library for Java with a complete list of all emojis from the unicode consortium.

 ## Why another emoji library?

-There are already plenty of emoji libraries for Java but most of them are either incomplete or not up to date.
-JEmoji has a complete list of all emojis from the unicode consortium.
-This list can be generated at any time with executing only 1 task.
-This has a great advantage over other libraries, as they are either not maintained anymore or require a lot of manual work to update their list of emojis.
+While several other emoji libraries for Java exist, most of them are incomplete or outdated.
+JEmoji, on the other hand, offers a complete list of all emojis from the Unicode Consortium, which can be generated quickly and easily with just one task.
+This is a major advantage over other libraries that may be no longer maintained or require extensive manual work to update their emoji lists.

-In addition, multiple sources are fetched to provide additional information about the emojis.
+In addition, the data is fetched from multiple sources to ensure that information about each emoji is enhanced as much as possible.

 ### Fetched sources:

 - [unicode.org](https://unicode.org/Public/emoji/latest/emoji-test.txt) for all unicode emojis
 - [EmojiTerra](https://emojiterra.com/list/) for additional information about emojis like aliases
 - [discord-emoji by Emzi0767](https://gitlab.emzi0767.dev/Emzi0767/discord-emoji) for additional information about emojis for Discord

 ## Installation